 A solar fan will make a bit of noise, even if it’s just a low hum.
 Some will experience this as white noise and not notice.
 Others may be bothered by the constant background noise.
 Before purchasing a solar fan, try to find out how much noise it produces, considering your own tolerance for such noise.

-Fan noise may be more of an issue in an RV, workshop, or other small area as opposed to a non-living space like an attic.
+Fan noise may be more of an issue in an RV, workshop, or other small areas as opposed to a non-living space like an attic.

 The solar panels and the fan itself should be of high build quality.
 This can be particularly important if you’re installing the fan in an attic or roof.
 The following fan characteristics often reflect good build quality.